saulakh/vehicle-localization/README.md

-# Overview
-This repository contains all the code needed to complete the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.

-#### Submission
-All you will need to submit is your `src` directory.
-You should probably do a `git pull` before submitting to verify that your project passes the most up-to-date version of the grading code (there are some parameters in `src/main.cpp` which govern the requirements on accuracy and run time).
+## Kidnapped Vehicle
+Self Driving Car Nanodegree Project

-## Project Introduction
+### Project Overview

-Your robot has been kidnapped and transported to a new location!
-Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.
+The goal of this project is to implement a 2-D particle filter for vehicle localization.
+Given a map of the location, a noisy GPS estimate of its initial position, and noisy sensor and control data, a particle filter is used to find the vehicle's position with an accuracy of 3-10 cm.

-In this project you will implement a 2 dimensional particle filter in C++.
-Your particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
-At each time step your filter will also get observation and control data.

-## Running the Code
+### Project Build Instructions

-This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)
+This project uses the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).

-This repository includes two files that can be used to set up and install uWebSocketIO for either Linux or Mac systems.
-For windows you can use either Docker, VMware, or even Windows 10 Bash on Ubuntu to install uWebSocketIO.

-Once the install for uWebSocketIO is complete, the main program can be built and ran by doing the following from the project top directory.
+The main program can be built and run by doing the following from the project top directory:

 1. mkdir build
 2. cd build